AMS-NZMS Maclaurin Lectureship

 Marston Conder, University of Auckland, and Co-Director of the New Zealand Institute of Mathematics and its Applications (NZIMA)

 Conder, the inaugural Maclaurin Lecturer, specializes in the development and use of combinatorial group theory and computational methods to study the symmetries of discrete structures.
 The Royal Society of New Zealand announcement, "Mathematician receives joint NZ-US honour," notes that Conder is a Fellow of the Royal Society of New Zealand and a past president of the Academy Council.
-Conder gave lectures at University of California, San Diego (March 21, 2013), University of Washington, Seattle, WA (March 25, 2013), Vanderbilt University, Nashville, TN (March 28, 2013), University of Chicago, IL (April 3, 2013), Colgate University, April 4, 2013), Boston College, Chestnut Hill, MA (April 6, 2013), University of Texas at Austin (April 9, 2013).
+Conder gave lectures at the University of California, San Diego (March 21, 2013), University of Washington, Seattle (March 25, 2013), Vanderbilt University, Nashville, TN (March 28, 2013), the University of Chicago, IL (April 3, 2013), Colgate University, Hamilton, NY (April 4, 2013), Boston College, Chestnut Hill, MA (April 6, 2013), and the University of Texas at Austin (April 9, 2013).

 Photo: Marston Conder and AMS Secretary Carla Savage at the AMS Spring 2013 Eastern Sectional Meeting held at Boston College after his Invited Address, "Discrete objects with maximum possible symmetry."